Ghepes/zero-media-wordpress/README.md

 > ## Note: This plugin is now compatible with PHP version 8.

-✨ If you face any issue with your install, kindly raise a ticket so we can fix the issue. ✨
+✨ If you face any issue with your install, kindly raise a ticket so we can fix the issue ASAP. ✨

 == Installation ==